hx/esp/README.md

 ]})
 ```

-This can make the main builder a bit neater:
+This can make the main process a bit neater:

 ```typescript jsx
 add<DeleteTodo>('deleteTodo', 'Delete').handle(handleDeleteTodoEvent)